Replacing Ruby with CSS Grid on shivjm.name

 Shiv (given name) Jha-Mathur (family name)

-usually inadvisable from an accessibility perspective, but it seems acceptable in this scenario.
+inadvisable, but it seems acceptable in this simple scenario.
+Screenreaders read it in the source

-Screenreaders read it in the source order, which might at most momentarily confuse a sighted user
+order, which might at most momentarily confuse a sighted user watching the focus zig-zag across the

-watching the focus zig-zag across the four cells of the grid.
-I laid it out using
+four cells of the grid.
+I laid it out using grid-template-rows

 and grid-row